away1205/GG-FINAL/README.md

 **Server-Sent Events (SSE) - Comment Section:**

-The comment section of the Tokopedia Play Clone project leverages Server-Sent Events (SSE) to provide real-time updates to users.
+The comment section of the Tokopedia Play  project leverages Server-Sent Events (SSE) to provide real-time updates to users.
 SSE is a technology that enables the server to push updates to the client over a single HTTP connection, facilitating the dynamic display of new comments without requiring constant polling from the client.

 1. **Functionality:** When a user posts a new comment, the server broadcasts this new comment to all clients viewing the same video in real-time.